-Michael W. Konstan, MD, is the Chairman of the Department of Pediatrics at University Hospitals Case Medical Center and the Austin Ricci Chair in Pediatric Pulmonary Care and Research at UH Rainbow Babies & Children’s Hospital.
+Michael W. Konstan, MD, is the Chairman of the Department of Pediatrics at University Hospitals Cleveland Medical Center and the Austin Ricci Chair in Pediatric Pulmonary Care and Research at UH Rainbow Babies & Children’s Hospital.
 He is also the Gertrude Lee Chandler Tucker Professor and Chairman of Pediatrics at Case Western Reserve University School of Medicine.

 He is board certified in pediatrics and pediatric pulmonology.
 His special interest is cystic fibrosis.

 Dr. Konstan is a graduate of Case Western Reserve University School of Medicine.
 He completed his residency in pediatrics at Children's Hospital of Buffalo in Buffalo, N.Y., and a fellowship in pediatric pulmonology at UH Rainbow Babies and Children’s Hospital and Case Western Reserve University School of Medicine.
 He was named to the University Hospitals medical staff in 1988.